 The next hotel we asked for two single rooms and they asked if we were married.
 We said that we were not married and then they told us to go they didn’t take unmarried women.

-The furnishing of the bathroom was a small bowl that you filled with the tap and poured down the hole.
-Both rooms were clean and painted a light lime green, the ceiling, walls, doors and thankfully they left the floor a concrete grey.
+The furnishing of the bathroom was a small bowl that you filled with the tap and poured either over yourself or down the hole.
+Both rooms were very clean and painted a light lime green — the ceiling, walls, doors and thankfully they left the floor a concrete grey.

 The next day I wanted to look around town because Diyarbakir is on the edge of the Tigris river and I wanted to go and have a swim in the Tigris.
 I walked down to the rivers edge onto a wide jetty, it was a relief to get away from Ron.
 I have always found time alone and exercise a great stress relief.